0xf005ba11/bazel_ewdk_cc/README.md

 * cpp14 - /std:c++14
 * cpp17 - /std:c++17
 * cpp20 - /std:c++20
+* disable_msvcrt - Bazel 5.x forces msvcrt linkage.
+This can be used to disable the usage.
+Default for `wdm`.
 * msvc_enable_minmax - Enable the windows SDK min and max macros (they are disabled by default with /DNOMINMAX)
 * win32_lean_and_mean - /DWIN32_LEAN_AND_MEAN=1
 * buffer_security_checks - /GS